Samantha Skey

-Samantha Skey is a digital media executive and current chief executive officer for SHE Media.
+Samantha Skey is an American business executive who is chief executive officer for SHE Media.

 Early life and education

-Skey holds a BA in comparative literature from Hamilton College.
+Skey holds a Bachelor of Arts degree in comparative literature from Hamilton College.

 Career

 In her early career, Skey served in management positions in companies such as The Walt Disney Company and CNET.
 She also worked as an executive at Alloy Online and was the chief marketing officer at Passenger, as well as the chief revenue officer at Recyclebank.
 Skey is also credited with the first real-time multi-player reward based website, "Riddler," for Interactive Imaginations.

 Skey joined SHE Media in 2013.
 She was the president of the company when it was purchased by Penske Media Corporation in 2018.
 Four months after the acquisition, she was promoted to CEO.